 It also states weekly pay and various locations available.

-When you read the experience, it says experience is helpful but not required.
+When you read the experience, it says that the experience is helpful but not required.

 It appears to be a promising job.

 I wanted to point out some red flags because you should always have your guard up even if it’s a legit job.
 So let’s go over the red flags.